superduper-io/superduper/docs/content/reusable_snippets/connect_to_superduper.md

 <!-- TABS -->
-# Connect to superduper
+# Connect to Superduper

 :::note
-Note that this is only relevant if you are running superduper in development mode.
+Note that this is only relevant if you are running Superduper in development mode.
 Otherwise refer to "Configuring your production system".
 :::